bergemon/beast_rest_api_simple_lib/README.md

 ### Static files

-You can set static files to the route if it return html file and browser will do new requests to get them.
-Here is an example how to do it below:
+You can set static files to the route if it returns an html file and the browser will make new requests to get them.
+Here is an example how to do it:

 ```
 #include "simple_server/server.hpp"